FedeClaudi/pyinspect/README.md

 The easiest way to grasp how `pyinspect` can help is with an example.
 > Imagine that you just can't remember which `matplotlib.pyplot` method you need to create a figure with subplots...
 >
-this is how you use `pyinspect` to find it:
+this is how you use `pyinspect` to find the function you need:

 ``` python